farlee2121/FsSpec/README.md

 ## Roadmap

 This library is early in development.
-The goal is to get feedback at test the library in real applications before adding too many features.
+The goal is to get feedback and test the library in real applications before adding too many features.

 The next step would most likely be additional constraint types
 - Not spec: Negate any specification.